diefenbach/django-lfc/docs/introduction/concepts.rst

 =====

 * Users are actors which may need a permission to do something within LFC.
-* Users can be member of several groups.
+* Users can be members of several groups.
-* User can have several roles, directly or via a membership to a group (these are considered as global).
+* Users can have several roles, directly or via a membership to a group (these are considered as global).
-* User can have local roles, directly or via a membership to a group.
+* Users can have *local roles*, directly or via a membership to a group.
 That is roles for a specific object.
 * Users have all roles of their groups - global and local ones.
 * Users have all permissions of their roles - global and local ones.